meowjesty/hello-actix/authorization/readme.md

 # 6 Authorization

-TODO(alex) 2021-07-13: This project changed quite a bit with the use of Bearer authentication, it requires a decent rewrite.
+TODO(alex) [mid] 2021-07-13: This project changed quite a bit with the use of Bearer authentication, it requires a decent rewrite.

 ## 6.1 The tour that never ends